nadia-solution-tracker/full-stack-milestome-project/README.md

 **Home**- serves as an initial landing page for all users.
 Users are able to access the following :
 - A static clickable navigation menu with items like Home, Browse All , Login, Register
 - Have a snick peek at the top 3 most popular books as card.
-- Clicking an book image in the card opens up the image to have a better look of the book cover
 - Add to cart button will add the book to the cart.
 - Clicking the book title or the book cover image redirects to book detail page to see more information about the book
 - List of existing author and Categories is displayed on the left side of the home Page to advance search